 Topo sessions for us had many memorable moments.
 We laughed, joked, and worried about getting lost or bumping into instructors determined to catch us for not being discreet.
 Or find fault with us for using unauthorized routes and shortcuts such as the highway in Taiwan, which was very often emphasized as a major "no go" zone).

-On my own, I could move pretty fast and could find my way without any problem.
+On my own, I could move pretty fast and find my way without any problem.
 But with a platoon of men, the task then become slower.
 I had to adjust my own natural cadence to suit my men.
 For me, that was a huge concession.
 It's akin to asking me to think or speak slower.

 My way of dealing with that was to set landmarks and milestones.
 Fortunately, I'd always gotten both my men and mission on target.
 Fellow cadets would even ask me to topo when I played the secondary role of a section commander.
 Anyway, the topo task would usually fall on the lead-section head of the platoon.
-The PC would just check his map from time to time to make sure all was going well.
+The cadet PC would just check his map from time to time to make sure all was going well.

 Oh yes, topo had to be the one OCS exercise that we cadets argued over the most.
 Which way to go, did we get the coordinates right, landmarks, tracks, intersections, streams, etc. In the end, it is often the guy with the best track record that wins.
 And of course, there are ways to check if a topo journey is going well or not.